DiogoGravanita/Data-Professional-Survey-Data-Cleaning-SQL-Power-BI-Project/README.md

 <br/><br/>

 ### What is the average yearly salary of data professionals across different industries?
-The average Yearly Salary is 53k, given that the distribution shows that analytics Managers make the most followed by Data scientists, Analytics Engineers and then Data engineers.
+The average yearly salary among data professionals stands at $53,000.
+Notably, Analytics Managers command the highest salaries, followed by Data Scientists, Analytics Engineers, and Data Engineers.

 ![image](https://github.com/DiogoGravanita/Data-Professional-Survey-Data-Cleaning-SQL-Power-BI-Project/assets/163042130/032671f2-becd-45a4-9a5c-a357cdad040d)